VxbeSec/Github-and-Google-Dorking-Automated/README.md

 Use This Script to Automate Dorking

 - NOTE
+  - You need to have two wordlists in the same folder as the script (githubdorks.txt, googledorks.txt)
-  - You can change the wordlist
+  - You can change the wordlists.

 - HOW TO INSTALL
   - git clone https://github.com/VxbeSec/Github-Google-Dorking-Automated-.git